Syzygies in Hilbert schemes of complete intersections: Introduction

-In order to address this problem, we study Hilbert schemes of Clements-Lindstr\"om schemes, i.e. complete intersections $Y \subseteq \PP^n$ defined by the vanishing of $x_1^{d_1}, \ldots, x_{c}^{d_{c}}$.
-They include $Y = \PP^n$ as special case, which is in fact interesting and non-trivial for most of our considerations.
-Our main contributions revolve around a new distinguished point on the Hilbert scheme $\Hilb^{p(\zeta)}(Y)$, called the \emph{expansive point} (or subscheme, or ideal) and denoted by $\Exp(p(\zeta))$.
-We adopt an abstract recursive approach in defining $\Exp(p(\zeta))$, based on seven axioms related to hyperplane sections, cf. Theorem \ref{TheoremDefinitionExpansiveAxioms}.
-In a sense, this gives rise to a theory of expansive ideals and Hilbert polynomials, which parallels the theory of lexicographic ideals and Hilbert functions.

-Our main result, Theorem \ref{TheoremExtremalFiniteResolution}, states that $\Exp(p(\zeta))$ attains the largest possible number of $i$-th syzygies for a subscheme in $\Hilb^{p(\zeta)}(Y)$, for every homological degree $i$.
-No such theorem exists for \emph{graded} syzygies, since each Hilbert scheme has several maximal graded Betti tables.
-We remark that considering expansive subschemes of Clements-Lindstr\"om schemes $Y$ for various degree sequences $\bfd$, as opposed to just for $\PP^n$, carries advantages.
+In order to address this problem, we study Hilbert schemes of points of Clements-Lindstr\"om schemes $Y \subseteq \PP^n$, defined by the vanishing of pure powers $x_1^{e_1}, \ldots, x_{c}^{e_{c}}$.
+Our main result, Theorem \ref{TheoremExtremalFiniteResolution}, states that a distinguished monomial ideal $\CC(d) $ attains the largest possible number of $i$-th syzygies for a subscheme in $\Hilb^d(Y)$, for every homological degree $i$.
+There are advantages in considering Clements-Lindstr\"om schemes $Y$ for various degree sequences $\bfe$, as opposed to just considering $\PP^n$.
 First, by taking the degree sequence into account, and restricting thus to a smaller Hilbert scheme, one obtains sharper numerical bounds on Betti numbers.
-A similar point of view is adopted e.g. in \cite{EiGrHa93}, where bounds on the number of points in intersections of quadric hypersurfaces are improved using the data of the degree sequence.
-More importantly, our main result extends conjecturally to arbitrary complete intersections of $\PP^n$.
-In fact we show that, under the validity of the Lex Plus Powers Conjecture, $\Exp(p(\zeta))$ yields uniform bounds for the syzygies of subschemes $Z\in \Hilb^{p(\zeta)}(X)$ for \emph{all} complete intersections $X\subseteq \PP^n$ of degrees $\bfd$, thus giving a complete answer to our motivating problem.
-See Proposition \ref{PropositionLPP} and Theorem \ref{TheoremLPP}.
+A similar point of view is adopted e.g. in \cite{EiGrHa93}, where bounds on the number of points in intersections of quadric hypersurfaces are improved using the data of the degree sequence, or in the study of balanced Cohen-Macaulay simplicial complexes in \cite{JKV18}.
+More importantly, our bounds extend conjecturally to arbitrary complete intersections in $\PP^n$.
+In fact, we show that, under the validity of the Lex Plus Powers Conjecture, the distinguished ideal $\CC(d)$ yields uniform bounds for the syzygies of subschemes $Z\in \Hilb^d(X)$ for \emph{all} complete intersections $X\subseteq \PP^n$ of degrees $\bfe$, thus giving a complete answer to our motivating problem.

+When restricting to $c=0$, that is, for $Y =\PP^n$, we recover the main result of \cite{Va94}.
+In fact, a major motivation for this work was the desire to extend classical results on $\Hilb^d(\PP^n)$ \cite{Be81,BrIa78,ElRoVa91,Va94} to the general setting of complete intersections.